Market Cycle Not Lining Up In Trump's Favor

 Trump's policies will help the U.S. economy, but they won't be enough to save stocks long term, Faber said.
-Here is a direct video link.

 Here we can see (as mentioned by Faber) that under the much-celebrated headline advances, the ratio of new 52-week highs to new lows for stocks in the S&P 500 (NYSEARCA:SPY) has been rolling over since 2014.
 Not bullish.